EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 You may specify ``--subnet 192.0.2.128/27`` to use a particular subnet.

-You may instead specify ``--subnet-pattern 192.0.x.x`` to generate random subnets (as many as required by the architecture) matching the given pattern.

 ## Disk space

 You may optionally specify ``--root-volume-size 64`` to set the size of